PragmaticSwift/PragmaticSwift/2017-04-app-security-in-swift.html.markdown

 ### Start Early

-There's a very simple reason why the iOS and the iPhone are so much more secure than Android.
+There's a very simple reason why iOS and the iPhone are so much more secure than Android.
 One of them was conceived with privacy and security in mind; the other wasn't.

-> It's much easier to build something with security in mind from the start than to build something and then try to tack some security on it.
+> It's much easier to build something with security in mind from the start than to build something and then try to tack some security onto it.

-Sometimes making something that is already built secure might mean having to deconstruct the whole thing and put it back together again.
+Sometimes, making something that is already built secure might mean having to deconstruct the whole thing and put it back together again.
 Sometimes not even that can help.

 ### Never roll your own crypto